cincir01/javascript-tutorial-en/1-js/02-first-steps/12-while-for/article.md

 Normally, a loop exits when its condition becomes falsy.

-But we can force the exit at any time using the special `break` directive.
+But we can force to exit at any time using the special `break` directive.

 For example, the loop below asks the user for a series of numbers, "breaking" when no number is entered: